radicalkjax/Athena/docs/USER_GUIDE.md

 # Athena User Guide

+> **Update Notice (December 2025):** Athena is now a **Tauri 2.0 desktop application** (Windows, macOS, Linux).
+References to mobile platforms and Expo have been deprecated.
+The primary launch method is `npm run tauri:dev` in the athena-v2 directory.

 This comprehensive guide provides detailed instructions for using Athena, the AI-powered malware analysis platform.
-It's designed for all users, from security analysts to researchers, covering both basic and advanced features including multi-AI provider support, distributed caching, streaming analysis, and comprehensive monitoring.
+It's designed for all users, from security analysts to researchers, covering both basic and advanced features including multi-AI provider support (6 providers), distributed caching, streaming analysis, and comprehensive monitoring.

 ## 🧭 Navigation
 - **📖 [Documentation Hub](./README.md)** ← Main navigation